Boat of choice: Rockpool Alaw. Rockpool ISEL, SKUK Romany, Tiderace Xcite

-Surfing: Hanging out in Surf zones in a sixteen foot craft can make other water users feel a little vulnerable and to be fair, I wouldn’t want a sixteen foot craft hurtling towards me.
+Surfing: Hanging out in Surf zones in a sixteen foot craft can make other water users feel a little vulnerable and I wouldn’t want a sixteen foot craft hurtling towards me.
 Its important to find breaks which are quieter or more suitable for a long boat.

 Surfing a sea kayak in waves above four feet can be really challenging, in surf of that size, rips and other strong currents are present.
 Around the south west of the UK, swells are common and areas can quickly go from mellow to hectic, just with a tide change or a change in the wind direction.
 It’s a great experience to surf a long boat well.
 There are lots of sea kayaks being developed to be good at playing, however, surfing a classic shape/length, is where the skills are.